 Pregnant ladies and mothers who are breastfeeding should avoid the use of the drug so as to avoid any complications during pregnancy or lactation.

 Some products need stomach acid so that the body can absorb them properly.
-Acid reducers decreases stomach acid, so it may change how well these products work.
+Acid reducers decrease stomach acid, so it may change how well these products work.
 Some affected products include atazanavir, dasatinib, delavirdine, azole antifungals (such as itraconazole, ketoconazole), pazopanib, among others.
-Do not fuse acid reducers with drugs like cimetidine, famotidine and nizatidine.
+Do not fuse acid reducers with drugs like cimetidine, famotidine, and nizatidine.

-When used in long terms, acid reducers may also interfere with certain laboratory tests related to protein and can result into false test reports.
-Let your healthcare provider know about your medical diet and drugs you are administering.
+When used in the long term, acid reducers may also interfere with certain laboratory tests related to protein and can result in false test reports.
+Let your healthcare provider know about your medical diet and the drugs you are administering.